rsms/mkweb/README.md

 Usage:

 1. make a directory and put some html, css and/or md files in there
+2. install mkweb from NPM: `npm i rsms-mkweb`
-2. run mkweb in that directory
+3. run mkweb in that directory: `./node_modules/.bin/mkweb`
-3. your website can be found in `_site`
+4. your website can be found in `_site`

 See `mkweb -h` for customization options and extra features